Back to blogs

 Understanding Milo's crypto mortgage program

-Milo’s crypto mortgage is designed for investors who want to purchase U.S. real estate without selling their Bitcoin.
-Unlike traditional mortgages that require income verification and credit scores, Milo’s program is asset-based.
-Borrowers pledge their Bitcoin as collateral, and in return, they receive a mortgage to buy their second or investment home.
+Milo's crypto mortgage is designed for investors who want to purchase U.S. real estate without selling their Bitcoin.
+Unlike traditional mortgages that require income verification and credit scores, Milo's program is asset-based.
+Borrowers pledge their Bitcoin as collateral, and in return, they receive a mortgage to buy their second home or investment property.

 Qualification requirements To qualify for a Milo crypto mortgage, applicants need: